isaacs/node-glob/README.md

 ### Benchmark Results

-First number is time, smaller is better.
+The first number is time, smaller is better.

-Second number is the count of results returned.
+The second number is the count of results returned.

 ```
 --- pattern: '**' ---